PinkTooty/odin-to-do-list/README.md

 Thus, no javascript modules were used in this project.
 I did however, learn a lot during this project and I know how to use webpack to my advantage now.
 Note to self: organize your code every now and then.
+Must run npm run --watch to get it to work